-It could well be but there are definitely some potential data protection issues that will need to be properly addressed in the coming days and weeks.
+It could well be but there are definitely some potential data protection issues that will need to be addressed.

 Can you give us some examples of these?

-The main issue centres on what type of data is going to be collected via the app and how it might be subsequently used will also need to be dealt with.
+The main issue centres on what type of data is going to be collected via the app.
+Then, how it might be subsequently used will also need to be dealt with.

-That is true but the opinion that was published on April 17th does go on to echo what I mentioned before by outlining core considerations that the project must adhere to, most notably on what data is to be acquired and how it will be used thereafter.
-I think most people would agree that this app, not to mention the other apps that are currently being worked on, will all be positive additions in the fight against COVID-19.
+That is true, but the opinion that was published on April 17th does go on to echo what I mentioned before.
+It outlines core considerations that the project must adhere to, most notably on what data is to be acquired and how it will be used thereafter.
+I think most people would agree that this app, not to mention the other apps that are currently being worked on, will all be positive additions in the fight against COVID19.
 What those of us in the data protection and cyber security world are most concerned with, is that they are all paying attention to privacy rights.